aminzadenoori/SC-CPU-GPU-BLAS/ExperimentsDesign.md

 - **Driven from R via reticulate**, in the same harness as the R workflows (as in the source preprint), so input matrices, parameters, and timing are shared.
 - **Parameter-matched to mode B** (50 PCs, matched neighbors/resolution/perplexity) so accuracy and concordance are comparable to the CPU workflows.
 - **Treated as the speed reference, not numerical ground truth** — GPU FMA ordering, atomics, and optional reduced precision make exact CPU reproduction impossible; biological labels remain the accuracy reference.
-- **VRAM strategy for 1.3M:** rapids singlecell needs the data to fit in VRAM; batching/out-of-core or a subsample ceiling is recorded as a constraint with its overhead.
-This is a GPU-only limit (the 768 GB host holds the full dataset).
+- **VRAM headroom:** the H200 NVL's **141 GB HBM3 holds all four datasets — including 1.3M — entirely in VRAM**, so rapids singlecell runs in-VRAM with no batching or host↔device paging.
+This is a notable change from the source preprint's A100/P100 GPUs, where VRAM limited the GPU arm; here the gold-standard timing is not penalized by memory transfers.
-- **Availability:** the GPU arm requires an NVIDIA card, so it is present in the AMD and Intel phases but **absent on Apple Silicon**, where the comparison is CPU-only (§9).
+- **Availability:** the GPU arm runs on the dedicated GPU node (§3.1); it is **unavailable on Apple Silicon**, where the comparison is CPU-only (§9).

 ## 8. Response variables (dependent measures)